Tropical Medicine Diploma.

 Applications should be submitted by email to firstname.lastname@example.org

-Applications open on Monday 9th January 2017 and will close on Sunday 29th January.
-Shortlisted candidates will be interviewed on Wednesday 15th February 2017 at Don Valley House, Sheffield (time TBC).
-The successful applicant will be expected to undertake the dipolma at the Liverpool School of Tropical Medicine in the 2017/2018 training year and plan for one year out of programme experience overseas.
+Applications are now open and will close at 23:59 on 31st January 2023.
+Shortlisted candidates will be interviewed virtually, the date and time to be confirmed.
+The successful applicant will be expected to undertake the dipolma at the Liverpool School of Tropical Medicine in the 2023/2024 training year and plan for one year out of programme experience overseas.

-Wednesday 15th February - Interviews will take place at Don Valley House, details TBC
+Date TBC - Interviews will take place virtually, details TBC